The 14th Annual Conference of the Regulatory Science Society of Japan Regulatory Science for the Future of Medicine

 Ms. Akiko Ishii of the Department of Biopharmaceuticals, National Institute of Health Sciences (NIHS), began the session with a presentation on "Approval Matters in the Manufacturing and Marketing Authorization Documents for Drugs and Guidelines for Matters to be Described in the Application for Manufacturing and Marketing Authorization Documents for Drugs (February 10, 2005; hereinafter referred to as "Guidelines")," as a future direction based on discussions at a pharmaceutical regulatory review committee regarding the approval matters and their change management regarding the quality of pharmaceutical products.
 (February 10, 2005, Pharmaceutical and Food Safety Agency, No. 0210001), and the FY2023 "Study Group on Regulations for Strengthening Drug Discovery and Ensuring Stable Supply," he outlined the history of approval items and their change management and introduced the discussions at the Pharmaceutical Affairs Regulation Study Group.

-Next, Mr. Yoshio Nakayama, a member of the Pharmaceutical Affairs Committee of the Pharmaceutical Affairs Association of Japan, presented the results of the "Survey on Approval and Change Procedures Conducted by the Pharmaceutical Affairs Committee of the Pharmaceutical Affairs Association of Japan", explaining the actual use of Established Conditions stipulated in the ICH Q12 Guidelines in the US and Europe, the "Risk-Based Change" and "Risk-Based Change".
-The results of a questionnaire survey on the actual use of the Established Conditions stipulated in the ICH Q12 Guideline in Europe and the U.S., the attitudes of JCIA member companies toward "risk-based changes," and the perception of the unique Japanese system from the perspective of Western companies (parent companies of foreign companies, partners of domestic companies, etc.) were presented.
+Next, Mr. Yoshio Nakayama, a member of the Regulatory Affairs Committee of the JPMA, presented the results of the JPMA's "Fact-Finding Survey on Approval and Change Procedures," which included the actual use of Established Conditions as stipulated in the ICH Q12 Guidelines in the U.S. and Europe, the status of "risk The results of a questionnaire survey on the actual use of the Established Conditions stipulated in the ICH Q12 Guidelines in Europe and the U.S., the awareness of JPMA member companies regarding "risk-based changes," and the perception of the unique Japanese system from the viewpoint of U.S. and European companies (parent companies of foreign companies, partners of domestic companies, etc.) were also presented.
 He also stated the need to realize an optimal system that can provide a stable and continuous supply of high-quality pharmaceutical products.

-Next, Ms. Sonoko Yamauchi, a member of the Pharmaceutical Affairs Committee, Pharmaceutical Affairs System Subcommittee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), presented "What is the PMAJ's idea of a risk-based change procedure system for approval items?
+Next, Ms. Sonoko Yamauchi, a member of the Regulatory Affairs Committee of the JPMA, gave a presentation on "What is the JPMA's idea of a risk-based change procedure system for approval items?
 The other is a system in which the procedural category corresponding to the impact on quality and the risk of change is selected at the time of drafting a change proposal, using examples in the guidelines as an indicator.
 After the explanation of the Japanese risk-based approach and the Western risk-based approach, a presentation was made on the Pros and Cons of each system.
-He mentioned that there are differences between globally developed products that require international harmonization and products intended for the domestic market, and proposed a "two-tiered" system that allows each product to choose the pharmaceutical affairs system it requires, as well as examples of descriptions in the manufacturing method section as considered by the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+He mentioned that there are differences between globally developed products that require international harmonization and products intended for the domestic market.
+He also proposed a "two-tiered" system in which each product can choose the pharmaceutical affairs system it requires, as well as examples of descriptions in the manufacturing method section as considered by the JPMA.

 Finally, Mr. Kazunori Takagi, Director of the Generic Drugs Review Department, PMDA, gave a presentation on the issues currently under consideration, including moderate changes, the annual reporting system, risk assessment and change management, one change in the product switching timing setting, and guidelines on items to be included in manufacturing and marketing approval applications (February 10, 2005, Pharmaceutical and Food Safety Bureau, No. 0210001).
 A presentation was made.
-He mentioned the recognition of the issues in setting the categories of changes based on actual production results and knowledge and the guidelines for description in the application form, and stated that it is better to have a pharmaceutical system that is in harmony with foreign systems rather than to introduce foreign systems.
+He mentioned the recognition of the issues in setting the categories of changes based on actual production results and knowledge and the guidelines for description in the application form, and stated that it is better to have a pharmaceutical system that harmonizes with overseas systems rather than to introduce foreign systems.

 This presentation received the 14th Best Poster Award.